mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 1. Refactor the production code while holding the test code constant.
 1. Change behavior in the production code and update the tests to match.

 By leaving the automated tests untouched in step 2, you prove to your reviewer that your refactoring preserves behavior.
-When you get to step 3, your reviewer doesn't have to suss out what's a refactoring change and what's a behavioral change because you've properly isolated them ahead of time.
+When you reach step 3, your reviewer doesn't have to suss out what's a refactoring change and what's a behavioral change because you've decoupled them properly ahead of time.

 ## Break up large changelists

-Often, developers find that to add feature A, they need modify a parameter to functions B and C. If it's a small set of changes, that's fine, but it can also make a change enormous.
-The complexity of a changelist grows exponentially with its size.
-There's no exact limit, but when my changelists exceed 500 lines of production code, I look for opportunities to break it up before requesting a review.
+Overly large changelists are the ugly cousins of scope creep.
+A developer finds that to add feature A, they need modify a parameter to functions B and C. If it's a small set of changes, that's fine, but it can also make a change enormous.

+A changelist's complexity grows exponentially with its size.
+There's no exact limit, but when my changes exceed 500 lines of production code, I look for opportunities to break it up before requesting a review.

  Instead of changing everything at once, can you change the dependencies first and add the new feature in a subsequent changelist?
+Can you preserve the sanity of the codebase if you add half of the feature now and the other half in the next changelist?

-It's tedious to break up your code and find a subset that makes a working, intelligible change, but you'll get better feedback and put less strain on your reviewer.
+It's tedious to break up your code to find a subset that makes a working, intelligible change, but it yields better feedback and puts less strain on your reviewer.

 ## Respond graciously to critiques

 The fastest way to ruin a code review is to take feedback personally.
 This is challenging, as many developers take pride in their work and see it as an extension of themselves.
-If your reviewer tactlessly [frames their feedback to be about you](/human-code-reviews-1/#never-say-you) rather than your work, it's even harder.
+If your reviewer frames their feedback [to focus on you instead of your work](/human-code-reviews-1/#never-say-you), it's even harder.

 As the author, [you ultimately control your reaction to feedback](/book-reports/7-habits-of-highly-effective-people/#habit-1-be-proactive).
 Treat your reviewer's notes as an objective discussion about the code, not your personal worth as a human.
 Responding defensively will only make things worse.